 Why does a general Dentist even need such rigorous academic training?
 In the United States and other developed nations, a Dentist works as a medical doctor specializing in oral health.
 Whether you obtain a DDS or a DMD, you must possess an excellent background in science and medicine to provide safe dental care to your patients.

 Some types of dental problems might potentially seriously harm or kill your patients.
 Even if you encounter life-threatening medical issues only rarely during your dental career, you’ll want to feel confident addressing these emergencies.
 Dentists often administer controlled substances, and you’ll carry heavy legal responsibilities to store, utilize, and document the use of these drugs properly.

-Could you identify an oral cancer if you noticed symptoms in a patient requesting teeth cleaning?
-Would you know how to safely extract a tooth from a patient with a serious abscess, a high fever, or a chronic illness?
+Could you identify oral cancer if you noticed symptoms in a patient requesting teeth cleaning?
+Would you know how to safely extract a tooth from a patient with a severe abscess, a high fever, or a chronic illness?
 What would you do if your patient suddenly stopped breathing during a tooth filling procedure?

 Admission to ADA-approved dental programs remains competitive.
 To increase your chance of gaining acceptance, consider taking challenging math and science courses as a high school and college student.
 You’ll also want to study other important subjects, too, including classes teaching basic communication skills.

 Speaking about your career goals with a knowledgeable high school or college guidance counselor usually makes sense.
 These professionals can help you identify your interests and potential career aptitudes.
 (Try and find out which prerequisite courses your preferred accredited dental program requires as you’ll need to complete these classes to gain admission).